 Top 10 Necessary DIY Ingredients

-The world of homemade or DIY products can seem a bit overwhelming when you’re first starting out.
+The world of homemade or DIY ingredients can seem a bit overwhelming when you’re first starting out.
 It sure as hell was for me (read about my journey here!).!
 For starters, not only did I not know what half the ingredients were in the recipes, I was at a complete loss as to where to find them!

 This post contains affiliate links.
 For more information click here.

 From cleaners to laundry stains and laundry ball spray vinegar pretty much solves life problems.
-Grab some here.

 This oils you chose are mostly based on preference.
 I use oils for both smell as well as some healing properties.
 They don’t cure all, but they do provide a boost for certain things.
 If you’re overwhelmed by which ones to purchase, I’d start with: peppermint, lavender, orange/citrus, tea tree and lemon grass.
 Those can get you pretty far.